biocypher/biocypher/docs/tutorial.md

 should possess, and the values give the type of the property (`int`, `str`, `bool`).
 In the case of properties that are not present in (some of) the source data, BioCypher will add them to the output with a default value of `None`.
-Additional properties in the input, that are not represented in these designated property names, will be ignored.
+Additional properties in the input that are not represented in these designated property names will be ignored.

 Let's imagine that some, but not all, of our protein nodes have a `mass` value.
 If we want to include the mass value on all proteins, we can add the following